sezer-muhammed/eflatun_src/README.md

 ### object_detector

-In this section, provide a detailed description of the `object_detector` node, explaining its purpose and functionality.
+The `object_detector` node is responsible for detecting objects in a video stream.
+It processes the video frames and identifies objects based on the provided model.
+The node does not subscribe to any topics.

 #### Published Topics

-List and describe the topics published by the `object_detector` node.
+- `/webcam/detections` (eflatun_msgs/TrackedObjectArray): A list of detected objects in the video stream, including their positions, sizes, and class IDs.
+This topic is published by the object detection node and consumed by the `object_tracker` node for further processing and tracking.

 #### Subscribed Topics

-List and describe the topics to which the `object_detector` node subscribes.
+The `object_detector` node does not subscribe to any topics.

 ### object_tracker